FY25 Grant Funds Allocated to School Budgets

 Some grant funds are loaded directly onto school budgets and fund personnel (positions) or non-personnel (supplies, equipment, etc.) dollars.

-21st Century (Fund 0738): Access to Enrichment Outside of Traditional Learning Hours
+21st Century Community Learning Center (CLC): Access to Enrichment Outside of Traditional Learning Hours

-These grant funds support afterschool programs in 55 Title I elementary or K-8 schools and two middle schools.
-The funds serve 5,610 students.
+These grant funds support afterschool programs in Title I elementary or K-8 schools.
 This grant aims to achieve specific student outcomes related to attendance, academics, behavior improvement, family engagement, and partner engagement.
 The program is evaluated annually by an external evaluator.

 Schools that participate in the program receive a combination of grant and local funds to hire teachers and aides to support a certain number of seats in the afterschool program.